OGGM/oggm.github.io/index.md

- representation of ice flow and surface mass balance to be combined and compared against each other. *Open source* so that the code can be read and used by anyone and so that new modules can be added and discussed by the community, following the principles of open governance.
+ representation of ice flow and surface mass balance to be combined and compared against each other. *Open source* so that the code can be read and used by anyone and so that new modules can be added and discussed by the community, following the principles of transparency and open governance.
  *Consistent* in order to provide well-defined uncertainty measures at all realizable scales.